Bluedot-Innovation/Zone-Importer/README.md

 CSV_FILE_NAME=<Add file name here>
 ```

+## CSV Files

+The importer will read CSV files from the /csv folder.
+We've provided some example CSVs in this folder.

 ## Additional info

 A custom action is automatically added on to the zones to make sure the SDKs call back the mobile app when users visit the zones.